turris-cz/user-docs/docs/hw/omnia/rescue-modes.md

 * 5 LEDs: Unsecure SSH on 192.168.1.1 (Omnia 2019 and newer)
 * 6 LEDs: Flash from the internet (Omnia 2019 and newer)
 * 7 LEDs: Rescue shell
+* 10 LEDs: Enable RAM compatibility mode (only new U-Boot)

 !!! tip
     Release the reset button immediately after the required number of LEDs